daveshap/maragi_sensor_video/README.md

 ## Output

-Publishes images to any service that accepts "raw_video" as input
+Publishes images to any service that accepts "raw_video" as input.
+Uses HTTP PUT

 Field | Description
 --- | ---